It's Only Natural (song)

-"It's Only Natural" is a song by Australian-New Zealand rock band Crowded House from their third studio album, Woodface (1991).
+"It's Only Natural" is a song by Australian rock band Crowded House from their third studio album, Woodface (1991).
 The single was originally issued as a promotional single in June 1991 with the intent to release the song as the lead single from Woodface; however, due to changes made, the commercial single wasn't released until December 1991 by Capitol Records, when it served as the third single from the album.
 In the UK, "It's Only Natural" was the fifth Woodface single, released in September 1992.
 The song reached number 15 in Australia, number 24 on the UK Singles Chart, and number five on the US Modern Rock Tracks chart.

 Reception

 Junkee said the song was, "deservedly serving as one of [Crowded House's] most revered.
 Who else but Neil and Tim could put a minor fall after a major lift and still have it sound like pristine pop?
 Their omnipresent harmonies bolster the song's already-robust arrangement, creating something thoroughly distinctive and ultimately career-defining."